MileHacker Logo

 Poke

-A Hawaiian staple with cubed raw fish (often ahi tuna) seasoned with soy sauce, sesame oil, limu, and onions.
-A flavorful dish.
+A Hawaiian staple with cubed raw fish (often ahi tuna) seasoned with brown sauce made from fermented soybeans, sesame oil, limu, and onions.
+A tasty dish.

 Find at Richard's Market and Pine Isle Market deli sections in Lanai City.